apache/trafficcontrol/docs/source/api/v3/steering_id_targets_targetID.rst

 :deliveryServiceId: An integral, unique identifier for the steering :term:`Delivery Service`
 :target:            A string that is the :ref:`ds-xmlid` of this target :term:`Delivery Service`
 :targetId:          An integral, unique identifier for this target :term:`Delivery Service`
-:type:              The routing type of this target :term:`Delivery Service`
+:type:              The steering type of this target :term:`Delivery Service`
 :typeId:            An integral, unique identifier for the :ref:`routing type <ds-types>` of this target :term:`Delivery Service`
 :value:             The 'weight' attributed to this steering target as an integer